 Charpy impact testingNot mandatoryMandatory

-Hardness survey (SR15)OptionalStrongly recommended for sour service
+Hardness survey (SR15)OptionalStrongly recommended — required for NACE compliance

 Connection Types for T95